bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 ### Examples of requests
 These examples mainly concentrate on particular pods or deployments.
 When you're asking for a quota increase, it's typically to support a specific deployment or group of deployments.
 Focus your request explanations on these - there's no need to spend time outlining the resource allocations for every single pod in your namespace, just provide the information that's relevant to the request.

-If you're unsure, it's better to include more information than less!
+If you're unsure, it's better to include more information than less, the Platform Services Team is here to help!

 #### Example 1: More space for database backups